weilingxie/webcomponent/README.md

-#Technologies:
+# Description
+This is a playground for web component

+# Technologies
-Web Component
+- Web Component
-React
+- React
-Parcel
+- Parcel